-Published in 1858, Darwin’s Origin of Species put forward a rather simple hypothesis: That creatures adapt to their environment, which seems a truism; and that those who are best adapted, based on random variation in their traits (we would now say ‘genes’) will survive to have the most offspring, which is also a truism.
+Published in 1858, Darwin’s Origin of Species put forward a rather simple hypothesis: That creatures adapt to their environment, which seems a truism; and that those who are best adapted, based on random variation in their traits (we would now say ‘genes’, the existence of which would not be discovered until well into the 20th century) will survive to have the most offspring, which is also a truism.
 Hence, ‘favorable’ genes will predominate, but we must be careful not to make value judgements, for ‘favorable’ here simply means ‘best adapted to a specific environment’, and by ‘best adapted’, we mean most able to survive, to obtain food and find a mate with whom to bear offspring.

-It has a distinct flavour of circularity and tautology, but with some value in analysing and predicting behaviour, which is some part of what science is about.
+It has a distinct flavour of circularity and tautology, but with some value in analysing and predicting behaviour, which is much of what science is about.

 So far, so good, but there are any number of questions left unanswered, and to list but a few: Where did the original ‘cell’ or organism come from?
 Did this original living thing come from inanimate and inert matter?
 Is this even possible, and how so?
 What prompts things to evolve?
 Where does the incredible specificity of living organisms, far more complex, one might posit infinitely so, than even the most advanced computer, derive?
 Whence also the ‘life force’, that whole motivation to ‘compete’, which we do not find in inanimate things?
 Does evolution always lead to greater ‘perfection’, or can it go backwards, so to speak?
 (But watch those value judgements!)
 Are some beings ‘more’ evolved than others, and what makes them so?
 Is intelligence a good thing, and why?
 What of devolution?
 Is it possible to revert back to the original amoeba, or even go back to an world populated only by inanimate things, rocks, minerals and such?
 And on it goes…